catinahat85/GitGudAtCloudNative/learning-resources/README.md

 - **[IBM Kubernetes Service Tutorials](https://www.ibm.com/products/kubernetes-service/kubernetes-tutorials)**: IBM’s collection of Kubernetes tutorials to help you get started with managing applications in Kubernetes clusters using the IBM Kubernetes Service.

+---

+## Installing Kubernetes Locally
+Ready to start working with K8s locally?
+Here are some ways to do it.
+Docker Desktop and Multipass are probably easiest, but if you are up for it, spin up Minikube or K3s!

+- **[MicroK8s with Multipass](https://microk8s.io/docs/install-multipass)**: MicroK8s is a small, fast, and secure Kubernetes installation from Canonical, ideal for local setups.
+Multipass creates isolated VMs to run MicroK8s, simplifying the process of spinning up Kubernetes clusters on your local machine.

+- **[Docker Desktop Kubernetes](https://docs.docker.com/desktop/kubernetes/)**: Docker Desktop includes a simple way to enable a single-node Kubernetes cluster on your local machine.
+If you are already using Docker for container development, this is an easy way to integrate Kubernetes into your workflow.

+- **[Minikube](https://minikube.sigs.k8s.io/docs/)**: Minikube is a tool that lets you run Kubernetes locally on your machine.
+It supports all Kubernetes features and is an excellent option for beginners who want a full Kubernetes experience on their local machine.

+- **[K3s](https://k3s.io/)**: Lightweight Kubernetes distribution by Rancher Labs.
+K3s is a simplified and minimal installation of Kubernetes that works well for local development and testing, particularly on edge devices or low-resource environments.